programminghistorian/ph-submissions/lessons/sonification.md

 {'event_date': datetime(1753,6,9), 'magnitude':0.0035766320},
 ```

-...have your data in here, remember to end the data with a `]` on its own line ...
+...have your data in here, remember to end the data with a `]` on its own line, and then paste:

 ```
 my_data_epoched = [{'days_since_epoch': mymidi.days_since_epoch(d['event_date']), 'magnitude': d['magnitude']} for d in my_data]